new_releasesMost Recently Opened

 The 25 newest golf courses in New Jersey, ranked by most recent year of opening.

-The newest golf course in New Jersey on Stymie is Neshanic Valley Golf Course in Branchburg Township, designed by Michael Hurdzan & Dana Fry, opening in 2004.
+The newest golf course in New Jersey on Stymie is Old Bridge Golf Club at Rose-Lambertson in Matawan, designed by Stephen Kay, opening in 2023.
 Modern golf courses tend to feature wider fairways, larger and more contoured greens, routing optimized for today's distance, and turf chosen for water efficiency — reflecting how the game and the construction industry have evolved.

 If you want pristine conditioning, modern practice facilities, and layouts designed around how the ball actually flies today, start at the top of this list.
 Newer courses also tend to be the most accessible — often built around real-estate communities with lodging on site, making them natural picks for golf-trip home bases.